 Here are some of the things that a leadership coach does:

+a.
 Creates a stimulating environment

 In many cases when a leadership coach is brought in, the bottom line is that the process should result in the leaders being coached achieving certain expectations set by the organization.
 For such a result to be possible the leadership coach has to make sure that the coaching environment is energetic, inspiring and challenging for the leaders to persuade them to put their best foot forward.